 The applicant must demonstrate to the satisfaction of EERE that a waiver would further the purposes of the FOA and is in the economic interests of the United States.
 EERE may require additional information before considering a waiver request.
+Save the waiver request(s) in a single PDF file.
 The applicant does not have the right to appeal EERE's decision concerning a waiver request.